NICTA/t3as-pat-clas/README.md

 Example user interface:

 - pat-clas-ui:  A web page using jQuery to access the JSON web services.
-See <pat-clas-ui>.
+See [pat-clas-ui](pat-clas-ui).

 # Building